iamFIREcracker/tiny_lispy_steps.js/README.md

 ## TODO:

-- Environment is kind of fucked up at the moment... all the variables are _dynamic_ -- no concept of lexical scope
 - BREAKPOINT to pause the evaluation: could wrap the whole execution around a `(PROMPT :DEBUG ... (lambda (k) k))`
 - JS-CATCH